 She was a visiting professor at the University Of Mississippi School Of Law for the 2009-2010 academic year, and an adjunct professor at Seattle University School of Law in 2014.

 Rita has lectured to groups of legal, medical, and mental health professionals on numerous topics including ethical issues of forensic practice; adoption and assisted reproductive technology; same sex adoption; complex family law issues; and prenuptial and cohabitation agreements.

 Rita’s community and professional activities include her appointment by the Supreme Court of Washington to the Practice of Law Board; designation by the Washington Commission on Judicial Conduct to represent the Commission in the prosecution of judicial conduct complaints; past service on the American Bar Association Commission on Homelessness; and service as past President of the Board of Trustees of the Legal Foundation of Washington.
-She is presently a member of the Washington Supreme Court Gender and Justice Commission, and a member of the advisory committee for the Legal Technician Rules.
+She is presently a member of the advisory committee for the Legal Technician Rules and a former member of the Washington Supreme Court Gender and Justice Commission.
 Rita is a fellow of the American Academy of Adoption and Assisted Reproductive Technology Attorneys.